Skip to main content

 • +Trusted 'Ships from and sold by Amazon' badge – increases customer trust and can boost conversion rates

-• +Low operational effort – Amazon handles fulfillment, customer service, and returns processing entirely
+• +Lower operational effort – Amazon handles fulfillment, customer service, and returns processing.
+Typically 1-2.5 full-time employees suffice for PO management, content, and financial reconciliation

-• +Preferred Buy Box position – as a 1P seller, Amazon typically wins the Buy Box over third-party sellers
+• +Preferred Buy Box position – as a 1P seller, Amazon typically wins the Buy Box over third-party sellers, ensuring high visibility

 • +No account suspension worries – since Amazon is the seller, there is no risk of a seller account suspension